-You should keep a notebook for your ALEKS homework.
+You should keep a notebook of loose leaf paper for your ALEKS homework.
 You are expected to work through each problem and then write up neat, readable solutions for your notebook.
 Include the original problem unless it is a lengthy word problem.
 This will give you a study reference before testing.